oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

        $> mvn clean install -Pgwt-admin,gwt-user

 Notes:
-Compiling the webadmin and userportal takes (a long) time.
+# Compiling the webadmin and userportal takes (a long) time.
-Make sure to run this with your user, not 'root', running as root will result in a missing settings.xml file in the 'root' home directory.
+# Make sure to run this with your user, not 'root', running as root will result in a missing settings.xml file in the 'root' home directory.

-To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn build command
+1. To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn build command
+2. You can reduce the build time and memory consumption - look at the temp section at the end.

 #### deploy